isel-leic-ave/info/README.md

 You will use both Java and Kotlin as programming languages, exploring their interoperability within the JVM ecosystem.
-Throughout the course, you will also become familiar with tools that enable you to evaluate and analyze the performance and behavior of software running in this environment.
+Throughout the course, you will also become familiar with tools that enable you to evaluate and analyze the performance and behavior of software running in these environments.

 #### Prerequisites
 * Good working knowledge of Java or Kotlin, with at least two semesters (but ideally three) of practical experience developing software with one of these languages.
 Equivalent solid knowledge of Scala or C# is also acceptable, but may require more effort to adapt.